 The SFFEB typically hosts the Federal Employee of the Year Awards (FEYA) gala during Public Service Recognition Week.
-Since 2014, over 300 Bay Area Federal employees and teams have been nominated every year for the awards across several categories including Administrative Professionals, Law Enforcement, Trades & Crafts, and service to our local communities.
+Thousands of Bay Area Federal employees and teams have been nominated every year for the awards across several categories including Administrative Professionals, Law Enforcement, Trades & Crafts, and service to our local communities.
 To find current recognition opportunities, check out our calendar for more information, application and ceremony details.

-To become a Finalist or Winner is no small matter:
+To become a Finalist or Winner is no small achievement:

 - Your colleagues who start your nomination need to show that you have gone well above & beyond your official duties.